2,458 texts in Legends of the Jews (Ginzberg)

 That’s kind of the vibe of the Israelites' story as they wander the desert.
 After the infamous spy incident, where they balked at entering the Promised Land, they were sentenced to...

-According to the legends, Miriam wasn't just Moses' sister; she was a pivotal figure in her own right.
-She was a prophetess, a leader, and, perhaps most importantly, she was the re...
+Miriam wasn't just Moses' sister; she was a pivotal figure in her own right.
+She was a prophetess, a leader, and, perhaps most importantly, she was the reason the Israelites had wa...

 That was life for some of the Israelites in the desert, and let me tell you, their patience was wearing thin.
 The story comes to us from Ginzberg's classic Legends of the Jews, a c...